Ecological Succession: Definition, Types, Examples, Facts, Characteristics

 Secondary Succession

-Secondary succession is the type of succession that occurs in an already existing but disturbed or disrupted ecosystem where the soil and seeds for plants are intact.
+Secondary succession is the type of succession that occurs in an already existing but disturbed ecosystem where the soil and seeds for plants are intact.
 It happens more rapidly than primary succession as, here, the soil itself contains many nutrients and seed sources.

 This kind of transition may happen after forest fires, abandoned agricultural land, or areas that have been swept away by hurricane-force winds.
 Compared with primary succession, starting with bare surroundings can result in the fairly swift re-establishment of plant and animal communities.
 Indeed, the series of species that constitutes secondary succession is generally quite predictable and usually comprises a series of stages from fast-growing species to the final stages, which lead to more stable diverse communities.